 Golf Driving Lesson Step #2 : The Takeaway

 - Your backswing should start from the top down.
-This means that your shoulders, arms, chest and hands should start the swing, and your lower body will follow.
+This means that your shoulders, arms, chest, hands and club should start your swing, and your lower body should follow.
 You can see how much my shoulders and chest have turned in comparison to my hips.

-- To start your backswing, use your upper body to move the triangle made by your hands, arms, and shoulders in your setup position.
+- To start your backswing, use your shoulders and chest to move the triangle made by your hands, arms, and shoulders in your setup position.
 If you only move your hands then you will break your triangle and get you out of position.

 Golf Driving Lesson Step #3 :

 Club Parallel to Ground